RealityNet/kobackupdec/README.md

 The `kobackupdec` is a Python3 script aimed to decrypt Huawei *HiSuite* or *KoBackup* (the Android app) backups.
 When decrypting and uncompressing the archives, it will re-organize the output folders structure trying to _mimic_ the typical Android one.
 The script will work both on Windows and Linux hosts, provided the PyCryptoDome dependency.
 Starting from **20100107** the script was rewritten to handle v9 and v10 kobackup backups structures.

+## _EOL_

+On 1.1.2021 the script will get its _end of life_ status.
+It was needed two years ago to overcome issues for some Huawei devices' forensics acquisitions.
+Now commercial forensics solutions include the very same capabilities, and much more: there are no more reasons to maintain it.
+We've got messages from guys using this script to manage theirs backups: we do not recommend it, and we did not write it for this reason.
+Anyhow we're happy some of you did find it useful, and we thank you for the feedback.
+We shared it to the community, trying to give back something: if someone has any interest in maintaining it, please let us know so we can include a link to the project.

 ## Usage

 The script *assumes* that backups are encrypted with a user-provided password.
 Actually it does not support the HiSuite _self_ generated password, when the user does not provide its own.